vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 I took my temperature reading around 4:38 PM.
 I got readings in the range of 98.1 to 98.4.

+I did some light work for a few hours (including playing Chrome's Dino for a bit), then had dinner shortly after 7 PM.
+I was done with post-dinner wrap-up around 9 PM.

+### Random investigation notes related to 2023-07-10 incident

 [Clindamycin
 side-effects](https://www.drugs.com/sfx/clindamycin-side-effects.html)